zoundibona/K8sWebhook/README.md

 * Kubernetes cluster (I used 1.30)

-Kindly note that kubernetes does not accept CN (Common Name) certificate but rather SAN (Subject Alternative Name) In case you can look over the internet to know the differences between the two certificates you can search over Internet
+Kindly note that kubernetes does not accept CN (Common Name) certificate but rather SAN (Subject Alternative Name) In case you want to know the differences between CN and SAN you can search over the internet.

 # SETUP

-Kindly check into the github repository for the flask script called (webhookserver.py), the same script does both mutation and validation, for mutation the path is server.webhook.com:5000/mutate for the validation the path is server.webhook.com:5000/validate. <br>
+Kindly check into the github repository for the flask script called (webhookserver.py), the same script does both mutation and validation, for mutation the path is server.webhook.com:5000/mutate while for the validation the path is server.webhook.com:5000/validate. <br>

-The server.webhook.com is my webhook server name, it is not public, a static DNS entry has been added in Kubernetes core dns to resolve the dns name to static IP of the device hosting the server.
+The server.webhook.com is the webhook server name, it is not public, a static DNS entry has been added in Kubernetes core dns to resolve the dns name to static IP of the device hosting the server.
-In case you want to host over Internet which I do not advise make sure you can a public domain.
+In case you want to host over Internet which I do not advise make sure you have a public domain.

-You can check the file mutate-webhook.yaml to see the configuration of the Mutating Webhook Configuration and validate-webhook.yaml for the Validating Webhook Configuration.
+You can check the file mutate-webhook.yaml to see the configuration of the Mutating Webhook Configuration and validate-webhook.yaml for the Validating Webhook Configuration, they are available in this github repository  <br>

-Below is sample of the webhook configuration file.
+Below is sample of a webhook configuration file.   <br>

-The validating and mutating configurations files are similars, be careful of the kind in the manifest file as they are not the same
+---

 **apiVersion:** admissionregistration.k8s.io/v1 <br>
 **kind:** ValidatingWebhookConfiguration  &nbsp;  &nbsp; &nbsp; &nbsp; **The kind will change to MutatingWebhookConfiguration for mutating manifest file**  <br>